Shalika germs for tamely ramified elements in $GL_n$: Symmetric functions and combinatorics

 \item The {\em $q$-inner product} is \item The {\em $q,t$-inner product} is \item The {\em geometric inner product} is \end{enumerate} \end{definition} \begin{remark} There is a natural Frobenius characteristic map from the direct sum of the representation rings of symmetric groups Endowing the source with the natural inner product on characters, and the target with the Hall inner product ((1) in the above Definition), this map is an isomorphism of Hopf algebras and an isometry.

-Similarly, if we let be the Hall algebra of the general linear groups as $n$ ranges from $0$ to $\infty$ there is a natural inner product on this space, again coming from the convolution product on characters, and a map which is an isomorphism of Hopf algebras and an isometry with respect to the inner product (2) $\langle \cdot, \cdot\rangle_q$. \end{remark} \begin{remark} The last inner product will be used in Section \ref{sec:hilbn} and is the one naturally arising from the geometry of Hilbert schemes of points.
+Similarly, if we let be the Hall algebra of the general linear groups as $n$ ranges from $0$ to $\infty$ there is a natural inner product on this space, again coming from the convolution product on characters, and a map which is an isomorphism of Hopf algebras and an isometry with respect to the inner product $\langle f, g\rangle_{Zel}:=\langle f, g\left[\frac{X}{q-1}\right]\rangle$.
+Note that this inner product differs from (2) by a plethysm $X\to -X$.
+For this perspective, we refer to \cite[10.2.]{Zelevinsky} \end{remark} \begin{remark} The last inner product will be used in Section \ref{sec:hilbn} and is the one naturally arising from the geometry of Hilbert schemes of points.
 It can be more easily characterized as the unique inner product satisfying where

 \end{remark}